Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 - Phone calls require the right earbud

-You can choose from 3 EQ presets, but overall they’re leaning towards the V-shape sound signature.
+You can choose from 3 EQ settings, but overall they’re leaning towards the V-shape sound signature.
 They can also get uncomfortably loud, but this depends on the chosen preset.

 If you want something with a decent sound quality that is suitable for sport.